juhp/stack-clean-old/README.md

 `delete-work`:
     removes `.stack-work` directories completely

-Since version 0.4 dry-run mode is now the default and one needs to use `--delete` (`-d`) for actual deletion of files, after checking the dry-run output first.
+dry-run mode is used by default and one should use `--delete` (`-d`) for actual deletion of files, after checking the dry-run output.

-If you should remove any needed snapshot builds, then they will get rebuilt again by stack next time you build any projects using them, so removals should be done carefully but can recover a lot of diskspace.
+If you should remove any needed snapshot builds, then they will get rebuilt again by stack next time you build any projects needing them, so removals should be done carefully but can recover a lot of diskspace.

 Further the commands can use `--subdirs` or `--recursive` to run over